AleCiotto/Slider/README.md

-Simple Carousel
+# Simple Carousel
-This is a simple easy to use carousele.
-Fully accessible and layout shifting free.
+This is a simple easy to use carousel.
+Fully accessible, layout shifting free (no CLS), no DOM duplication, all browsers compatible and light.
+Current version 0.1.1

+### Usage
+TBD

+### Installation
+TBD

+After this a localhost page will open with the app

+### Contributing
+You are free to fork and modify this project for your needs.

+### Copyrights
+All the copyrights stays for AleCiotto and iDenisM

+### Tasks in progress
 DONE: Actors class
 DONE: Actors class test

-TODO: Base arrow movement (No loop)
+TRIAGE: Base arrow movement (No loop)

 TODO: Test base arrow movement (No loop)
 TODO: Implement loop